Resource Center > Job Seekers > 5 of the most effective LinkedIn headlines you should be copying

 The more specific your headline is, the more interesting it is to read.
 As such, you can easily make your headline more compelling by including lots of details.

-Marc Guberti’s headline is a good example of how to grab the reader’s attention with details.
-It not only lists the three type of clients he helps:
+Meghan Downs’ headline is a good example of how to grab the reader’s attention with details.
+It not only lists the three types of clients she helps:

 Take control of your career with our free Reputation Report Card Start Your Scan

-but it also tells you exactly what he does for them:
+But it also tells you exactly what she does for them:

 If you are finding it difficult to think of any details to include in your headline, try asking yourself these questions: